przemek83/volbx/README.md

 }
 ?>
 ```
+3) Copy .php file to hosting.
-3) Create folder `current` in directory where PHP file from point above is located.
+4) Create folder `current` in directory where .php file is located.
-4) Add new/other version of Volbx and/or updater in `current` directory.
+5) Add new/other version of Volbx and/or updater in `current` directory.
-5) Change code of networking module in Volbx to point to proper adress - look for `Networking::getCurrentVersionRequest()` and `QNetworkRequest Networking::getDownloadFileRequest(QString file)`
+6) Change code of `Networking` namespace in Volbx to point to proper address - look for
+`QNetworkRequest Networking::getCurrentVersionRequest()`
+and
+`QNetworkRequest Networking::getDownloadFileRequest(const QString& file)`
-6) Compile VersionChecker and run it - it should connect to given adress and download content of `current` folder.
+7) Compile `VersionChecker` and run it.
+8) Application should connect to given address and download content of `current` folder.

 **Remarks**:
 - Checksum should be used in correctness checks instead of size of files.